vijaykriishna/dagger/hilt/view-model.md

 type is provided across all dependencies injected into the Hilt View Model.
 Other instances of a `ViewModel` that requests the scoped instance will receive a different instance.
-Scoping to the `ViewModelComponent` allows for flexible and granular scope since View Models surive configuration changes and their lifecycle is controlled by the activity or fragment.
+Scoping to the `ViewModelComponent` allows for flexible and granular scope since View Models survive configuration changes and their lifecycle is controlled by the activity or fragment.
 If a single instance needs to be shared across various View Models then it should be scoped using either `@ActivityRetainedScoped` or `@Singleton`.